Heavy Ion Accelerator Symposia on Fundamental and Applied Science

 HIAS will normally be held around April or September of each year, and is organised by the Department of Nuclear Physics at The Australian National University, Canberra.
 Specific focus topics for each symposium are intended to change from year to year, to provide a mix of local, regional and international meetings.

-The next symposium will be held from 9 – 13 September 2019.
-On this occasion HIAS 2019 will be organised along the theme of "Applications of Heavy Ions".
+The next symposium will be held from 11 – 13 November 2024.
+On this occasion HIAS 2024 will be organised along the theme of "Accelerators for a Stronger and More Resilient Nation".

 Abstract submission should be via email to the conference secretary using one of the provided templates.
-Registration will be via this website and will open on 3 June 2019.
+Registration will be via this website and will open end May 2024 .

 It is anticipated that proceedings from the symposium will be published by the EPJ Web of conferences, part of The European Physical Journal.These will be accessible for free download, and are indexed by ISI Thomson and Scopus in the conference proceedings category.